anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NCPIs has five working groups:

-[Community Governance Working Group](/ncpi/working-groups#community-governance-working-group) - Working to establish a set of [principles](/ncpi/interoperating-principles) for promoting interoperability across multiple platforms to remove operational barriers to trans-platform data sharing.
+[Community Governance Working Group](/ncpi/working-groups#community-governance-working-group) - Working to establish a set of [principles](/ncpi/interoperating-principles) for promoting interoperability across multiple platforms to remove operational barriers to trans-platform data sharing and analysis.

 [Coordination Working Group](/ncpi/working-groups#coordination-working-group) - Coordinating discourse, collaboration, and meetings between the working groups of NCPI.